Topology of the space of conormal distributions: Preliminaries

 To show this identity, $E$ can be realized as a vector subbundle of a trivial vector bundle $F=M\times\K^{l'}$ \cite[Theorem~4.3.1]{Hirsch1976}.
 Then, like in~\eqref{C^infty_./c(U K^l) equiv C^infty_./c(U) otimes K^l},

 and the spaces of~\eqref{C^infty(M)-tensor product description of C^pm infty_./c(M E)} clearly correspond by these identities.
-Expressions like~\eqref{C^infty(M)-tensor product description of C^pm infty_./c(M E)} hold for most of the spaces of distributional sections we will consider.
-Thus, from now on, we will mostly define and study spaces for the trivial line bundle or density bundles, and then the notation for arbitrary vector bundles will be used without further comment, and the properties have straightforward extensions.
+Expressions like~\eqref{C^infty(M)-tensor product description of C^pm infty_./c(M E)} hold for most of the LCSs of distributional sections we will consider, which are also $C^\infty(M)$-modules.
+Thus, from now on, we will mostly define and study those spaces for the trivial line bundle or density bundles, and then the notation for arbitrary vector bundles will be used without further comment, and the properties have straightforward extensions.